See Worldwide VoD

 Alan Wardle: Yes, we support that.

-or other content that we would not allow in the offline world?
+violent films or other content that we would not allow in the offline world?
 I am talking about things such as pro-anorexia websites.
-We know that this is possible to do in certain formats, because it is done for other things, such as copyright infringement.
-What are
+We know that this is possible to do in certain formats, because it is done for other things, such as copyright

 It is very good, from our perspective, that the BBFC is doing this, because they have got that expertise.
 Pornography is not the only form of harm that children see online.
 We know from our research at the NSPCC that there are things like graphic

-like the wild west.
+a bit like the wild west.
 There are very few protections.
 Some of the content really is upsetting and distressing to children.
 This is not about adults being blocked from seeing adult content.
-That is absolutely fine; we have no problem with that at all.
-But
+That is absolutely fine; we have no problem with that

-it is about protecting children from seeing content that is inappropriate for them.
+at all.
+But it is about protecting children from seeing content that is inappropriate for them.
 We would certainly support that widening, but obviously doing it in a staged way so that the regulator does not take on too much at once.
-We would certainly support that.
+We would

-should be considering sites that are not designed for commercial purposes but where pornography or other harmful material is available on a non-commercial basis; or things not designed for porn at all, such as Twitter timelines or Tumblr and other social
+not we should be considering sites that are not designed for commercial purposes but where pornography or other harmful material is available on a non-commercial basis; or things not designed for porn at all, such as Twitter timelines or Tumblr

 David Austin: There were a few questions.
 I will try to answer them all, but if I miss any of them please come back to me.
 In terms of sanctions, I have talked about ISP blocking and de-indexing.
 We think those could be potentially